 Living in Dublin – Helpful Hacks

 Now that Dublin is basking in sunshine, and for many students, exams are finished, it is a good time to explore Dublin.
-There are many, many websites online that will offer you traditional advice about things to do in Dublin.
-For this blogpost, we thought it might be fun to share less well-known (secret?) things to do in Dublin, which won’t cost you that much money.
+There are many, many websites online that will offer you traditional advice about things to do when living in Dublin.
+For this blog post, we thought it might be fun to share less well-known (secret?) things to do in Dublin, which won’t cost you that much money.

 1. Cheap lunches

 Dublin can be quite expensive but if you know where to go, there are plenty of places to have quite cheap meals.
 Govindas on Aungier Street is a great place for Indian, vegetarian food.
 Just ask for a small plate with everything and you’ll get a huge meal for less than €7.
 University campuses offer cheap lunches to students – here in DIFC, you can eat at Arthur’s restaurant.
 If you are in the city centre, you can go and eat in Trinity College at The Buttery (even if you’re not a student there).